ganesh035-Tech/Student-Management-System-java/README.md

 # Student Management System (Java)

-This project is a simple Student Management System developed using Java Swing.
+This project is a simple Student Management System developed using Java Swing and file handling with crude operations.

 ## Features
 - Add Student